 Because tantrums and poop.
-No really, we know that this is something that mothers have been wondering since the day they found out they were pregnant.
+No, really, we know that this is something that mothers have been wondering since they found out they were pregnant.
 While you’re pregnant, drinking is an absolute no.

-Share with us some of the questions you were afraid to ask parents in the comments below!
+Share with us some of the questions about parenting you that were afraid to ask!